 In essence, this strategy breaks the world stock market into separate and distinct asset classes which perform somewhat independently of each other over time.
 As many of these market segments are vastly underweighted in most mutual fund offerings, higher returns can be achieved simply by diversifying an investment portfolio more broadly to include all of these asset classes.

-Titanium Advisors typically uses low-cost mutual funds offered by Dimensional Fund Advisors (DFA), the industry leader for over 30 years with respect to asset class diversification strategies, as well as those from Vanguard.
+When appropriate, Titanium Advisors uses low-cost mutual funds offered by Dimensional Fund Advisors (DFA), an industry leader for over 30 years with respect to asset class diversification strategies, as well as those from Vanguard.
 DFA mutual funds are not available to the general public.
 Rather, they are offered only to institutional investors or through a select group of financial advisors such as Titanium Advisors.
-We encourage you to visit the DFA website (www.dfaus.com) to learn more about what makes DFA mutual funds the best choice for many investors.
+We encourage you to visit the DFA website (www.dfaus.com) to learn more about DFA mutual funds.